 Now, all that’s left to do is apply a few coats of primer/paint to your finished product.
 Keep in mind Bondo Body Filler doesn’t take wood stain very well.
 It will stick out like a sore thumb unless you paint it over.

 Bondo also makes a special wood filler product, which is designed to take wood stain.
-If you’re planning on staining your finished product, you’ll want to use Bondo type.
+If you’re planning on staining your finished product, you’ll want to use this Bondo type.